j2d2/j2d2.github.io/_pages/about.md

 * [My Portfolio](/portfolio)
 * [My CV](/cv)

-* Or, reach out to me using any social avenue you prefer &mdash; cheers!
+Or, reach out to me using any social avenue you prefer &mdash; cheers!

-**Or!** reach out to me using any social avenue you prefer &mdash; cheers!
 {: .notice}